-Searching for an Orange County forensic accountant is similar to searching for a divorce lawyer.
+Searching for a forensic accountant for your California divorce is similar to searching for a divorce lawyer.
 Many times, you are not sure where to start and what to look for, right?
 You ask around, perhaps of family, friends or colleagues.
 You go to your own CPA, the one that does your taxes, and ask if he or she knows anybody.
 You searched the internet looking for a forensic accountant.

 You hope a qualified one will pop-up on the first page.